awadeem/Trader-Joe-Assessment/README.md

 ## Directions

-1. Create a class named StockPortfolio.
+1. Create a class named cd.rr.trader.StockPortfolio.
 It should have the following attributes and methods:

     ### Attributes
         value -> an attribute of type double that holds the value of the portfolio